shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 <img src='{{ site.url }}/img/tutorials/getting-started/02-builder-custom-extension-screen.png'/>
 </p>

 Great!
 Let's make our newly created extension's screen the Starting Screen for the app.
-Just drag it to the top of Main Navigation and you're done.
+Just drag it to the top of Main navigation and you're done.

-Since we just added a new extension to our app, we need to configure the app to utilize it.
+Since we just added a new extension to our app, we need to reconfigure the app to link the extension code and utilize it.
 We do that with `shoutem configure`:

 ```ShellSession
 $ shoutem configure